Contract Buyers League: History

-Following World War II, Chicago’s South Side had become increasingly overcrowded as African Americans moved from the South in the second wave of the Great Migration.
+Following World War II, Chicago's South Side had become increasingly overcrowded as African Americans moved from the South in the second wave of the Great Migration.
 Unable to attain decent and sanitary housing in white neighborhoods because of racially restrictive real estate covenants and mortgage redlining by the Federal Housing Administration (FHA), African Americans were confined to the South Side ghetto.

 They finally began to move into new neighborhoods.
 In the 1950s-60s, real estate speculators exploited white homeowners’ fears on the West Side of plummeting real estate values because of neighborhoods that had ethnic change.
 Realtors went door-to-door to persuade white homeowners to sell because blacks were moving into the neighborhood.
 In neighborhoods they wished to exploit, “panic-peddling” speculators hired black men to drive beat-up cars with the music blaring and paid black women to push their babies in strollers.
 Speculators made enormous profits by convincing whites to sell their homes at well-below market value and then reselling to blacks at much higher than market value.
 Black homebuyers were subject to a “race tax,” as a property would typically be bought from a white homeowner for $10,000 and resold a week later to a black family for $25,000.

-The FHA’s refusal to lend to blacks meant that they could not buy overpriced homes except on contract, but the title to a property bought on contract would not be transferred to the buyer until all contract payments had been made.
+The FHA's refusal to lend to blacks meant that they could not buy overpriced homes except on contract, but the title to a property bought on contract would not be transferred to the buyer until all contract payments had been made.
 Trapped in overwhelming debt, contract buyers were charged exorbitant fees for repairs to correct building code violations, which speculators had concealed from them.
 In order to afford payments, contract buyers were forced to work two or three jobs, separating them from their families.
 Buyers who missed a single payment would be evicted with no right to recoup prior payments.
 Speculators would then resell the property to another black household under the same terms.

 The process of “blockbusting” was a national phenomenon.
 But, the practice of contract selling reached its peak in North Lawndale, where an estimated 3,000 buildings were sold on contract.
-This contributed to the neighborhood’s population changing from 87% white in 1950 to 91% black in 1960.
+This contributed to the neighborhood's population changing from 87% white in 1950 to 91% black in 1960.

+The Contract Buyers League emerged in response to widespread racial discrimination and segregation in Chicago during the 1960s.
+African American families seeking homeownership opportunities often faced limited options due to discriminatory lending practices and redlining.
+Predatory land contracts, also known as contract-for-deed agreements, became an alternative method for purchasing homes in racially segregated neighborhoods.

+Under these contracts, buyers made regular payments directly to the seller instead of securing traditional mortgages.
+However, the terms of the contracts were often highly exploitative, including exorbitant interest rates, excessive down payments, and minimal legal protections for the buyers.
+This left many African American families vulnerable to exploitation and at risk of losing their homes and investments.